 Many encumbrances exist to protect the value of the property and make it more convenient for everyone involved.
 The key is to be informed and know how the encumbrance could possibly affect the property in the future.

 That’s why it’s a good idea to run a thorough title search before buying a home or purchasing any type of property.
 A title search should save you from any unpleasant surprises down the road.

-If you want to learn more about homeownership or what to look for when you’re buying your first home, be sure to check out our Learning Center.
-It’s full of useful resources that’ll walk you through the home buying process.
+If you want to learn more about what to look for when you’re buying your first home, be sure to check out our tips for first-time home buyers.